twilight-rs/twilight/gateway/README.md

 ### zlib

+zlib is enabled with the feature `compression` and one of the two `zlib` features described below.
+Enabling any of the two features below will also enable `compression`. `compression` is enabled by default.

 There are 2 zlib features `stock-zlib` and `simd-zlib` for the library to work one of them has to be enabled.
 If both are enabled it will use `stock-zlib`